Home ยป Course ยป Soups & Stews ยป How To Make Homemade Ham Stock (3 Easy Ways!)

 Notes

-2. Fridge: Store your stock in the fridge for up to a week.
-Pour it into airtight plastic containers or glass jars, leaving an inch of space at the top to allow for expansion.
+• Fridge: Keep the stock in airtight containers for up to a week, leaving space at the top for expansion.

 Nutrition